skarukas/JShorthand/README.md

 # wrapper-chain

-Allows syntactical chaining of JavaScript objects and functions with a simple wrapper.
-Designed to make repeated calls to mutator methods (or other methods with unimportant return values) simpler.
+Allows chaining of JavaScript objects and functions with a simple wrapper; designed to make repeated calls to mutator methods (or other methods with unimportant return values) more syntactically elegant.

 # Syntactical Use Cases